PET Rapid Image Reconstruction Challenge (PETRIC): Introduction

 \section{Introduction}

 Positron emission tomography (PET) is an advanced imaging technique which uses photon pairs (produced by positron annihilation) to detect the approximate location of the positron emissions.
 Even with the current scanners' fast PET detectors and electronics, the measured photon pairs still pose an inverse problem \cite{SchrammFNM2022}.
 For this purpose, several tomographic image reconstruction algorithms have been developed over the years, first by Hounsfield and Cormack, joint recipients of the 1979 Nobel Prize for Physiology or Medicine.
-There are three (not necessarily distinct) categories of reconstruction algorithms \cite{gong2021EvolutionImageReconstruction}: analytical \cite{Radon,townsend1993ImagereconstructionMethodsPositron}, iterative (or statistical) \cite{qi2006IterativeReconstructionTechniques}, and artificial intelligence \cite{reader2020DeepLearningPET}.
+There are three (not necessarily distinct) categories of reconstruction algorithms \cite{gong2021EvolutionImageReconstruction}: analytical \cite{Radon,townsend1993ImagereconstructionMethodsPositron}, iterative (or statistical) \cite{qi2006IterativeReconstructionTechniques}, and artificial intelligence (AI) \cite{reader2020DeepLearningPET}.
 Iterative algorithms are currently preferred in clinical PET systems due to their detailed modelling of the acquisition processes (though AI-based algorithms are gradually being made clinically available).
 However, iterative algorithms can be computationally demanding.
 This is exacerbated by recent developments such as long axial field of view PET scanners, which provide much more data.
-Even on standard PET systems, multiple image reconstructions are needed for one acquisition in order to advance PET imaging -- e.g. reconstructing many more time frames, including patient motion estimation and Compton scattering of the annihilation photons \cite{Chungjnumed.124.268706}, which then leads to high-noise data.
+Furthermore, some PET applications (such as dynamic imaging or motion correction) require subdividing acquisition data \cite{Chungjnumed.124.268706}.
+This results in multiple low-count reconstructions.
 The problem setting is therefore becoming increasingly challenging.
-In real practice, computational speedup in image reconstruction can provide significantly improved medical images.
+In real practice, computational speedup in image reconstruction can permit running more complex (previously prohibitively slow) algorithms to provide significantly improved medical images.

 Several advanced image reconstruction methods have been developed exploiting improved optimisation methods, machine learning, and more powerful computer hardware.
 However, it is difficult to objectively compare and assess such reconstruction algorithms and frameworks for accuracy and computational time.